|COS Data Handbook v.4|

 • Raw data taken in TIME-TAG mode are event lists (rawtag binary tables).
 The basic calibration is done on the tabular data, producing a calibrated (corrtag) events table.
 The events are then accumulated into a calibrated image (flt) by calcos.

 • Raw data taken in ACCUM mode (_rawaccum) are binned to an image array onboard the spacecraft.For spectral data, calcos extracts a spectrum from the flat-fielded image, computes associated wavelengths, and converts the count rates to flux densities, yielding a one-dimensional, background subtracted spectrum.
 For FUV data there will normally be two spectra, one from segment A and one from segment B. The two FUV segments are processed independently.
-For NUV data there will normally be three spectra, one for each spectral “stripe”.
-When multiple exposures with the same setting (grating and central wavelength) are contained within a single visit, these are combined into a single, summed spectrum.See Chapter 2 for the naming conventions of the various input, temporary, and output calibrated files.With the move to Lifetime Position 3 in February 2015, it became increasingly difficult to find science and background regions on the FUV detector that are free from overlap with the gain sagged regions from Lifetime Position 1.
+For NUV data there will normally be three spectra, one for each spectral “stripe.”
+When multiple exposures with the same setting (grating and central wavelength) but different FP-POS are contained within a single visit, these are combined into a single, summed spectrum.See Chapter 2 for the naming conventions of the various input, temporary, and output calibrated files.With the move to Lifetime Position 3 in February 2015, it became increasingly difficult to find science and background regions on the FUV detector that are free from overlap with the gain sagged regions from Lifetime Position 1.
 To allow reliable spectral extraction close to these gain sagged regions, a new method of spectral extraction was developed and implemented in calcos starting with version 3.0.
 Under the older “BOXCAR” algorithm, a rather large extraction region is used to ensure that all of the flux is collected, even for slightly mis-centered targets.
 If any pixel in the BOXCAR extraction region is identified as bad (i.e., has a data quality flag matching those included in SDQFLAGS), the entire wavelength bin is rejected as bad and excluded from the summed files.
 The newer “TWOZONE” algorithm is based on the assumption that bad pixels and gain-sagged regions that are in the outer wings of the point-source profile do not have a large enough impact on the extracted flux to force rejection of the wavelength bin; instead wavelength bins should only be rejected if a bad pixel occurs in the core of the profile.
 This allows spectral extraction with only a small error even when the far wings of the profile may overlap with gain-sagged regions near LP1.
-Note that the LP3 location was carefully chosen so that those LP1 gain-sagged regions would not significantly impact the spectral quality and flux accuracy of LP3 science spectra.To implement this concept, the TWOZONE method divides the spectral extraction region into two parts: an INNER zone that defines the core of the profile, and an OUTER zone that includes the entire region used for the spectral extraction (note that the OUTER zone as defined here includes the INNER zone).
+Note that the LP3 and LP4 locations were carefully chosen so that previous gain-sagged regions would not significantly impact the spectral quality and flux accuracy of the science spectra.To implement this concept, the TWOZONE method divides the spectral extraction region into two parts: an INNER zone that defines the core of the profile, and an OUTER zone that includes the entire region used for the spectral extraction (note that the OUTER zone as defined here includes the INNER zone).
 The upper and lower boundaries for each of these zones are wavelength dependent and are defined in terms of the fraction of enclosed energy expected for the cross-dispersion profile of a point source.
 These enclosed energy fractions are set for each CENWAVE setting in the new TWOZXTAB reference file.
-For all settings the reference files are currently set by default to define the central 80% of the profile’s enclosed energy as the INNER zone and 99% as the OUTER zone, but these boundaries can be adjusted to tailor the extraction.
+For all settings, the reference files are currently set by default to define the central 80% of the profile’s enclosed energy as the INNER zone and 99% as the OUTER zone, but these boundaries can be adjusted to tailor the extraction.
 The wavelength dependent point-source spatial profiles for each setting are contained in the PROFTAB reference file.This approach has a number of other consequences.
 In order to tabulate reference profiles that are sufficiently smooth as a function of wavelength, it proved necessary to first straighten the spectral image to correct the small-scale distortions in the cross-dispersion direction.
 This resulted in the addition of a new TRCECORR step, which uses corrections tabulated in the TRACETAB reference file.
 In addition, precise alignment of the observed spectrum with the reference profile is needed to ensure accurate flux extraction, and to do this the new ALGNCORR step was added.
 We recommend that the TRCECORR steps always be used whenever using the new TWOZONE algorithm, and be omitted when using the older BOXCAR algorithm.
 While it is possible to turn these steps on and off separately, the reliability of the extracted spectra produced may be adversely affected.